Explicit estimate of charm rescattering in $B^0 \to K^0 \bar{\ell} \ell$: Form Factors

 The modification of the $KDD^*$ vertex is less straightforward.
 Actually what we need to introduce is not a form factor for the $KDD^*$ vertex (which is not well defined given at least one of the hadrons will be far off-shell), but rather a $q^2$-dependent correction of the whole $DD^* \to \bar\ell\ell K$ amplitude.
 The first point to note is that that the Lagrangian in Eq.~\eqref{eq:DKVerts} leads to a $K$-emission amplitude that grows as $E_K/f_K$ with the kaon energy ($E_K$).
 This behavior is correct in the soft-kaon limit (Goldstone-boson emission) but needs to be corrected for $E_K > f_K$, otherwise it would violate unitarity.
 A similar conclusion is reached by noting that the apparent $1/f_K \sim 1/\Lambda_{\rm QCD}$ behavior of the amplitude can appear only in the region of kaon momenta of $O(\Lambda_{\rm QCD})$.
 To address both of these issues, we use a form factor that makes the replacement

-By construction, $G(m_B^2)=1$, hence no correction is applied at the kinematical endpoint ($q^2_{\text{max}}=m_B$ in the $m_K\to0$ limit) when the kaon is soft.
+By construction, $G(m_B^2)=1$, hence no correction is applied at the kinematical endpoint ($q^2_{\text{max}}=m_B^2$ in the $m_K\to0$ limit) when the kaon is soft and we can trust the HHChPT result.
 On the other hand, the denominator of $G_K(q^2)$ quickly grows further from the endpoint, compensating for the growth of the amplitude with the kaon energy.
-As shown in Fig.~\ref{fig:FFs}, the scaling of the form factor defined in Eq.~\eqref{eq:kaonFF}, normalized to its endpoint value, is in good agreement with that of $f_+(q^2)$, the $B^0\to K^0$ vector factor, calculated from lattice QCD~\cite{Parrott:2022rgu}.
-This is a useful consistency check since $f_+(q^2)$ shares similar features with $G_K(q^2)$, namely an $O(\Lambda_{\rm QCD}/E_K(q^2))$-suppression far from the kinematical endpoint.
+With this choice, at large kaon energies the emission amplitude approaches a constant.
+The ansatz in Eq.~(\ref{eq:kaonFF}) cannot be justified directly from QCD; however, it is interesting to note that the postulated functional form of $G_K(q^2)$, normalized to its endpoint value, is in good agreement with that of $f_+(q^2)$, i.e.~the $B^0\to K^0$ vector factor, which is determined from lattice QCD~\cite{Parrott:2022rgu} (see Fig.~\ref{fig:FFs} ).
+This is a useful consistency check since $f_+(q^2)$ shares similar features with $G_K(q^2)$, namely a maximum in the limit of soft-kaon emission (kinematical endpoint) and an $O(\Lambda_{\rm QCD}/E_K)$-suppression far from this limit.
 As we will discuss in more detail in Sec.~\ref{sec:disc}, a similar scaling between $f_+(q^2)$ and $G_K(q^2)$ results in a roughly $q^2$-independent, $C_9$-like contribution, in both the high- and low-$q^2$ regions.
+We thus achieve the scenario envisaged in Ref.~\cite{Ciuchini:2022wbq, Ciuchini:2020gvn} for this type of rescattering contributions.